muxuezi/userguide/clustering/clustering.md

 Google Code project page linked above.

- > NOTE: It is important to keep in mind that the representations produced by log- bilinear models consistent latent variables with no interpretable meaning.
+ > NOTE: It is important to keep in mind that the representations produced by log- bilinear models consist of latent variables with no interpretable meaning.

-We use the gensim utility to unpack the vectors into Python lists of floats, then enter each word:list[float] pair its own row of an [SFrame](https://dato.com/products/create/docs/generated/graphlab.SFrame.html).
+We use the gensim utility to unpack the vectors into Python lists of floats, then enter each word-list[float] pair its own row of an [SFrame](https://dato.com/products/create/docs/generated/graphlab.SFrame.html).
 Below are some helper functions that we use to get the word vectors into an SFrame.